Lilly7084/BI-BAT/README.md

 ### Compression method

-With the specific implementation of delta coding used for this storage medium, it is better to think of the data not as a byte stream, but rather as a bit stream (MSB first).
-To encode a data stream, the output bit at a given tick should be the XOR of the input bit and the input bit `block_size` ticks ago.
-To decode a data stream, the output bit at a given tick should be the XOR of the input bit and the output bit `block_size` ticks ago.
+The specific implementation of delta coding used for this storage medium works on 2 stages; bytewise followed by bitwise for the encoding process, bitwise followed by bytewise for the decoding process.
+The "configuration byte" for each obfuscation stage represents the size of each "block" in bytes.

+Obfuscation cycle:
+* Next input block
+* Output block = Input block XOR Buffer block
+* Buffer block = Input block if encoding, Output block if decoding

-The encoding process is shown below, reverse the process to decode:
+The encoding process for a given chunk is shown below, reverse the process to decode:

 * If encryption is enabled:
-  * Ask user for password
-  * Generate SHA-256 hash of password
   * Encrypt data (AES, using hash as key)
 * Repeat with all possible configurations, for smallest size:
   * If pre-compression delta coding is enabled: